Apostille: purpose and history

 Here to help

-We at Authxperts undertake the authentication process on behalf of our clients, removing the need for the client to undergo all these complicated and cumbersome procedures.
-We offer our clients professional advice on the steps required to legalize their documents in more than 30 countries worldwide.
+We at Authxperts undertake the attestation, authentication and legalization process on behalf of our clients, removing the need for the client to undergo all these complicated and cumbersome procedures.
+We offer our clients professional advice on the steps required to legalize their documents in more than 100 countries worldwide.
 Our expertise allows us to expedite the legalization procedure, offering our clients both speed of service and peace of mind.

 We also assist individuals, residing in foreign countries, to obtain Apostille Certificates for their US, British, Australian etc. public documents including birth, marriage, divorce and death certificates.
 Contact us for further information.